 In this way, it helps to compare the incoming receipt and dispatch receipt with the item.
 Hence it improves the tracing ability.

-Improves customer service: WMS helps to organize and track the shipments and improves the picking accuracy in the warehouse.
+Improves customer service: WMS helps organize and track the shipments and improves the picking accuracy in the warehouse.

-This helps to increase the productivity of the company.
+That helps to increase the productivity of the company.